ndoak/WPP-TechTest/README.md

 ```
 http://127.0.0.1:8080
 ```
-attach mediaId of the media you would like to watch
+attach mediaId of the media you would like to watch, for ex:
 ```
 http://127.0.0.1:8080/?mediaId=1630723954
 ```